Categories of Students in CBSE Class 12 – Streams, Specializations & Options

 Regular Candidates

-Students who are bonafide and will be appearing for the first time in the CBSE Board examination are stated as regular candidates.
+Students who are bonafide and will be appearing for the first time in the CBSE Board examination are classified as regular candidates.
 These students have to properly follow the CBSE board guidelines and prepare for the board examinations accordingly.

 Private Candidates

 The CBSE private candidates are the ones who are not appearing as regular students.
 These are the students considered as fail, compartment, and essential repeat categories.
 Students who seek to improve their performance or add a subject also fall under the private category.
-Candidates have to fill out the CBSE private candidate form 2025 and check out the eligibility criteria before applying for the exam.
+Candidates have to fill out the CBSE private candidate form 2026 and check out the eligibility criteria before applying for the exam.

 Improvement of Performance